dp913/farm_direct/README.md

-# farm_direct

-FarmDirect Flutter project.
+# FarmDirect
+Farm Direct is an online platform designed to connect Canadian farmers directly with consumers, addressing the challenges of distribution, high operational costs, and limited market visibility.
+This application allows small and medium-sized farmers to create profiles, list their products, and engage with customers through a user-friendly interface.

+## Directory Structure
+The dart files for the screens are in the "lib" directory.
+The Docs directory contains documentation for the project including SRS and SDS documents.

 ## Screens and Navigation Flow
-The dart files for the screens are in the "lib" folder.

 ### 1. ConsumerHomeScreen
 Purpose: